agarwan1/CitiBike-Tableau/README.md

 ### Peak Summer and Winter Hours
 The peak hours for winter months are also the evening and the morning such as 5 pm, 8am and 6pm.
 The peak hours for the summer months are mostly the evening hours such as 5pm, 6pm, and 7 pm.
 However, 8 am is the third most popular time to ride a break.
-O
 Overall, it appears that the most popular times to ride a bike is during the evening or morning.
 This may be due to commuting times.
 ![peakwinterhours](Images/peakwinterhours.JPG)
 ![peaksummerhours](Images/peaksummerhours.JPG)